 The purpose of this proposed rule is to establish a comprehensive framework to give operators on Federal and tribal leases clear direction to minimize waste and losses of natural gas.
-This proposed rule is necessary because the BLM's existing requirements on venting and flaring are more than 3 decades old, do not reflect technological advances and current scientific understanding, have failed to deter rising losses of gas, fail in some respects to provide clear guidance to BLM staff and oil and gas operators, and do not address leaks from existing and new infrastructure.
+This proposed rule is necessary because the BLM's existing requirements on venting and flaring are more than 3 decades old, do not reflect technological advances and current scientific understanding, have failed to deter rising losses of gas, fail in some respects to provide clear guidance to BLM staff and oil and gas operators, and do not address leaks from been reported at high exposures and observed in animal studies.
+U.S. EPA, Benzene Hazard the BLM's regulations contained in 43 CFR 3162.5 and 3162.7, to address prevention of waste of produced natural gas, use of produced oil and gas on a royalty-free basis, and record keeping requirements.
+It would also update and replace NTL-4A,86 pertaining to venting and flaring, unavoidably and avoidably lost gas, and waste prevention.
+The proposed rule would ensure that operators use best practices that minimize waste from new and existing operations.

-This proposed rule would implement statutory directives to avoid waste of oil and gas resources.
-It would supplement
+This proposed rule would implement statutory directives to avoid waste of oil